jlroland/book-app/README.md

 01-22-2019 9:52am - Application now has an express server with a functional GET route for the index page.

+01-22-2019 12:11pm - Application now has an express server with a functional POST route for the search results page.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->